nrfconnect/sdk-nrf/samples/benchmarks/coremark/README.rst

    Otherwise, it will wait for the button press.

 .. note::
-   The :kconfig:option:`CONFIG_APP_MODE_FLASH_AND_RUN` Kconfig option is always enabled for the radio core and the PPR core.
+   The :kconfig:option:`CONFIG_APP_MODE_FLASH_AND_RUN` Kconfig option is always enabled for the PPR core.
-   These cores do not use buttons.
+   This core does not use buttons.

 .. _SB_CONFIG_APP_CPUNET_RUN: